ibuprofentanyll/IBUPROFENTANYLL/README.md

 Apperently this person has also faked a suicide attempt, or so ive heard from a few people.
 They also seem to have a pattern of actively trying to make people uncomfortable

+More recenly this person has threatened me and my friend with ''having our IPs'' implying theyd dox us if we allowed them to just get away with their nasty behaviour.

 also the account on the pictures below is the same person, they made a new account to hide instead of taking responsibility.

 <p>